Starting play with a Lazarine Cultist requires more glory than an ordinary cultist

 They may be identified by a distinct X-shaped scar over their heart that may never be removed.

-If the Rite is unsuccessful, the aspirant is killed and gains the Cursed state.
+If the Rite is unsuccessful, the aspirant is killed and gains the Damned state.
 This Rite automatically fails if the aspirant has not undergone the Abandon Light rite, or does not have an amount of Depravity that meets or exceeds their Insanity threshold.

 Rank 1 – Necromancer